 Most species of horse flies and deer flies have aquatic or semi-aquatic immature stages.
 Some will also develop in moist soil, leaf debris, or rotting logs.
 The eggs are generally deposited in layers of vegetation, objects over water, or other moist areas favorable to larval development.
 Five to seven days after hatching, the larvae travel to the water surface or other moist areas and begin to feed on organic matter.

 We at Southern Pest Control hope that this information was helpful.
-Please call us at 800 927-527-9832 if we can help rid you of any unwanted pests.
-Our team of professionals are standing by ready to help.
+Our team of professionals are standing by ready to help with all of your pest control-related needs.
 We have been servicing the Gulf Coast Region for over 38 years.
-Please visit our website at www.southernpestcontrol.biz to meet our team and learn about all the services we offer.

 Need Pest Control Services?